2015 Denver Broncos season: Week 17: vs. San Diego Chargers

 The Broncos regular-season finale was an AFC West divisional rematch against the San Diego Chargers.
 On the second play of the game, quarterback Brock Osweiler completed a pass to Demaryius Thomas for a 72-yard touchdown pass.
 The Chargers scored on their first offensive possession, with a 50-yard field goal by placekicker Josh Lambo.
 The Broncos' offense turned the football over on four of their next five possessions, including two fumbles and two interceptions.
 Lambo added a 42-yard field goal later in the second quarter to pull the Chargers to within 7–6.
 On the Broncos first possession of the second half, C. J. Anderson fumbled the ball for the second consecutive game, leading to quarterback Philip Rivers completing a pass to tight end Antonio Gates for a 13-yard touchdown.
 On the Broncos' next offensive possession, Peyton Manning took over for Osweiler at quarterback – Manning's first time playing since Week 10 – and the Broncos re-claimed the lead with a 1-yard touchdown run by Anderson.
 The Broncos then added to their lead early in the fourth quarter, with a 48-yard field goal by placekicker Brandon McManus.
 However, the Chargers grabbed a 20–17 lead on their next offensive play, with Rivers throwing an 80-yard touchdown pass to wide receiver Tyrell Williams.
 A 35-yard field goal by McManus tied the game at 20–20 with 9:48 remaining in the game.
 After the two teams proceeded to traded punts, Rivers was intercepted by Broncos' safety Shiloh Keo, and the Broncos immediately capitalized, with running back Ronnie Hillman rushing for a 23-yard touchdown to give the Broncos a 27–20 lead with 4:50 remaining in the game.
 The Chargers' offense attempted a rally, and advanced to as far as the Broncos' 40-yard line, but turned the football over on downs just after the two-minute warning.
 The Broncos ran out the clock.

 With the win, coupled with the New England Patriots' loss to the Miami Dolphins earlier in the day, the Broncos clinched the AFC's No. 1 seed – the Broncos, Patriots and Bengals finished tied for the AFC's best record at 12–4, however, the Broncos claimed the No. 1 seed based on head-to-head sweep.
+This marked the last time Denver clinched the AFC West until 2025.